Philippine epic poetry: Developments

 When Islamic missionaries came to Mindanao and converted the Moros, Mindanaoan epics changed to conform to the new faith.
 In the epic of Maranao, Darangen, for instance, they have made Muslim prophet Muhammad as the forefather of the hero, Bantugen.
 Today, there are twenty-one epics that survived from Visayas and Mindanao, but others did not.
 Some of the epics, especially in Luzon, perceived to center on pagan beliefs and rituals, were burned and destroyed by Spanish friars during the Spanish colonization of the Philippines islands in the 16th century.
 There are only two folk epics that survived from Luzon.

 Truly, there were substantial writings by early natives that Jesuit historian Fr.
 Pedro Chirino noted: "All of the islanders are much given to reading and writing.
 And there is hardly a man, much less a woman who did not read and write."
 (Relacion de las isles Filipinas-1604).

 Established epic poems of notable quality and length blossomed.
 Early historians like Padre Colin, Joaquín Martínez de Zúñiga and Antonio Pigafetta have all attested to the existence of these epics.
 There were even reports of a dramatic play given by natives at the arrival of Don Miguel López de Legazpi in 1565.

 Epic poems and songs about the exploits of enchanted folk heroes were performed during festivities and proper occasions.
 Most often, these epic poems (folk epics or ethno-epics) were titled after the names of the hero involved, except for some which carry traditional titles like the Kalinga Ullalim; the Sulod Hinilawod; the Maranao Darangen; or the Bicol Ibalon.

 Stories about folk heroes of long ago were described as "Old Time History" because; they can be used to study the lifestyle and beliefs of the people who produced them.
 They were also referred to as "Lost" because they were soon forgotten by natives influenced heavily by Spanish and "western" colonization.

 The famed orientalist, Chauncey Starkweather, stressed that: "These epic romances are charming poems in the Malayan literature."

 Some scholars however dispute the claim that in the early days of Spanish intrusion, priests in their zealous rage against paganism destroyed all existing records, as well as all forms of writing and artworks, regarding ancient Philippine folk heroes.

 These scholars, mostly schooled in Catholic schools and Catholics themselves, hold that the colorful and fascinating literature of pre-Hispanic Filipinos is still here, giving the new generation an overview of a heritage that is unique and deemed as an invaluable source of joy and information with regards to the lifestyle, love, and aspirations of early Filipinos.

-Indeed, it is through these wonderful surviving epics every Filipino may mirror his or her national identity.
+Indeed, it is through these surviving epics every Filipino may mirror his or her national identity.

-It is through these folk epics that every Filipino can feel heroic, truly pulsating with the splendor of a magnificent and authentic cultural force.
+It is through these folk epics that Filipinos can feel heroic through authentic cultural force.
 An epic history of the Filipinos comes with epic characters like "biag ni lamang".